Security is such a vast topic. There are a lot of traps and false beliefs.

 As a developer, you may work remotely, but not necessarily at home.
 You may push some code just before your flight, and sometimes you might have to use public networks.
 If your employers do not provide any VPN connection, they're probably doing it wrong.
 Please consider asking them, and maybe they have not heard about it yet.

 It is your responsibility to protect your machine.
 Don't install any cracked software.
 Don't do illegal stuff, including peer to peer downloads for games and movies.
-Indeed don't watch porn.
+Of course, don't watch porn.

 Don't do hacking kinds of stuff, or at least use another machine, buy some Raspberry Pi, it's pretty cheap, install Kai Linux or whatever dedicated operating system.